boscoh/inmembrane/docs/inmembrane.markdown

 The _inmembrane_ Gram-positive surface protocol leverages a number of existing single localization predictors, including transmembrane topology prediction, to deduce a likely subcellular localization and expected surface exposure of a given proteome.
 Each sequence is annotated by every predictor, and then these annotations are used by the business logic of _inmembrane_ to classify proteins as potentially surface exposed ("PSE"), "Secreted", or the non-exposed classes "Cytoplasmic" and "Membrane".

 Annotations applied are as follows.
-HMMER 3.0 (Robert et al 2011) searches using hidden Markov models (HMM) derived from Pfam and Superfam are used to detect known Gram-positive surface sequence motifs.
+HMMER 3.0 (http://hmmer.org) searches using hidden Markov models (HMM) derived from Pfam and Superfam are used to detect known Gram-positive surface sequence motifs.
 These include
 LPxTG (Boekhorst et al, 2005) [[PF00746](http://pfam.sanger.ac.uk/family/PF00746) and the HMM used by SurfG+ (Barinov et al 2009)], GW repeat domains (Jonquieres et al, 1999) [Superfam models 0040855, 0040856, 0040857], peptidoglycan (PG) binding domain (Type 1) (Foster, 1991) [[PF01471](http://pfam.sanger.ac.uk/family/PF01471), [PF08823](http://pfam.sanger.ac.uk/family/PF08823), [PF09374](http://pfam.sanger.ac.uk/family/PF09374)]],